apollographql/apollo-server/docs/source/features/file-uploads.md

 const resolvers = {
   Query: {
     files: () => {
-      // Return the record of files uploaded.
+      // Return the record of files uploaded from your DB or API or filesystem.
     }
   },
   Mutation: {